emul8/emul8/CONTRIBUTING.rst

 Issues in the Emul8 project are tracked in the `Github issues system <https://github.com/emul8/emul8/issues>`_.

+We also use an internal issue tracker, so it is possible that some referenced issues are not publicly available.

 Please create an issue also if you plan to fix it (instead of creating a merge request directly - see below).

 If you are reporting a bug, in the description of the issue try to focus on clearly stating the steps necessary to reproduce the problem - this will make it easier to trace and fix the bug and prevent unnecessary frustration and delays.